solarwinds/solarwinds-apm-ruby/README.md

 # and doesn't have to be called manually
 #
 # Load library instrumentation to auto-capture stuff we know about...
-# e.g. ActiveRecord, Cassandra, Dalli, Redis, memcache, mongo
+# e.g. ActiveRecord, Dalli, Redis, memcache, mongo
 # TraceView::Ruby.load

 # Some KVs to report to the dashboard